Best Unified API Platforms of 2026: The Shift to Agent-Based Infrastructure

 - Product Teams choose Deck because they lack the engineering bandwidth to build and maintain fragile code.
 Deck lets them deliver new functionality without the headache.

-- Enterprise Platforms (like Conservice and Yardi) choose Deck to access user-permissioned data from difficult systems (utilities, telecom, ERPs) that have login walls and no APIs.
+- Enterprise Platforms choose Deck to access user-permissioned data from difficult systems (utilities, telecom, ERPs) that have login walls and no APIs.

 Final Verdict: Which Platform Fits Your Use Case?

 - If you want to access ANY system: Choose Deck.
-It is the only platform that unlocks the 100,000+ systems behind logins and allows you to automate any workflow.
+It is the only platform that unlocks the 100,000+ systems behind logins.

 - If you want to ship immediately: Choose Deck.
 Its “one prompt” build capability is the fastest setup in the market.

-- If you only need standard Salesforce/HubSpot data: Merge or Apideck are sufficient.
+- If you only need standard Salesforce/HubSpot data: Merge or Apideck are sufficient, and the same is often true for straightforward connector needs like Google Analytics.

-- If you need to handle complex Auth/MFA: Choose Deck.
-It provides the best solution for handling anti-bot defenses and authentication flows.
+- If you need to handle complex Auth/MFA: Choose Deck, especially for complex authentication flows.

 Frequently Asked Questions

-Yes.
+A: Yes.
 This is the single biggest difference between Deck and traditional platforms.
-While others are limited to official API endpoints, Deck uses infrastructure-grade agents to access the "API-less web."
-This allows you to connect to over 100,000 systems—including legacy utility portals, government sites, and proprietary vendor platforms—turning the entire web into your API.
+While others are limited to official API endpoints, Deck uses infrastructure-grade agents to access the "API-less web," connecting to over 100,000 systems — including legacy utility portals, government sites, and proprietary vendor platforms.

-Deck specializes in "high-performance auth" designed to pass hard login systems that break standard scrapers.
-The platform handles multi-factor authentication (MFA), CAPTCHAs, and anti-bot defenses automatically, ensuring your connection remains stable and your product runs smoothly 24/7.
+A: Deck specializes in “high-performance auth” designed to pass hard login systems that break standard scrapers.
+The platform handles multi-factor authentication (MFA), CAPTCHAs, and anti-bot defenses automatically, ensuring your connection remains stable 24/7.
+See Inside Deck’s Authentication System for details.

-Building your own scrapers creates "fragile code" that requires constant engineering maintenance.
-Deck replaces these homegrown scripts with stable, reliable infrastructure.
-This allows your engineering team to stop fixing broken integrations and focus on shipping core product features instead.
+A: Building your own scrapers creates "fragile code" that requires constant engineering maintenance.
+Deck replaces these homegrown scripts with stable, reliable infrastructure, allowing your engineering team to stop fixing broken integrations and focus on shipping core product features instead.

-You can ship a live integration in just one prompt.
-You simply define the outcome you want (e.g., "download utility bills from these 5 providers"), and Deck builds the workflow immediately.
-It is currently the fastest way to connect your product to external systems.
+A: You can ship a live integration in just one prompt.
+You simply define the outcome you want and Deck builds the workflow immediately.

-Absolutely.
-Deck is trusted by enterprise platforms in highly regulated sectors.
-It is designed to access user-permissioned data securely while meeting strict compliance requirements like SOC 2 and HIPAA.
+A: Absolutely.
+Deck is trusted by enterprise platforms in highly regulated sectors and is designed to access user-permissioned data securely while meeting strict compliance requirements like SOC 2 and HIPAA.
+Learn more on our Security page.